 Pictorial Works / Iconography

+Returning to standard guitars: Ever since Frederick Grunfeld's Art and Times of the Guitar first came out in 1970, there has been a growing area of historical guitar research based on pictures (paintings, prints, drawings, etc.).
 This approach is sometimes called guitar iconography or iconology.
 A Web site with over 300 pictures of paintings featuring primarily guitarists has been mounted by Dag Arve Lindsetmo of Trondheim, Norway.
 Check it out!

 4. Sites for Dating Historic Guitars